-- Yosemite Blue Butterfly Inn: Geared toward adults, with 5 suites.
+- Yosemite Blue Butterfly Inn: Geared toward adults, with five suites.

 - Yosemite Bug: With rooms, tent cabins and dormitory-style accommodations, Yosemite Bug is a rustic-style resort.
 Read guest reviews and compare prices on Yosemite Bug at Tripadvisor.

-- Yosemite View Lodge: This sprawling, motel-style place has 279 rooms and is the closest property to the park.
-It has two swimming pools, and some rooms face the Merced River.
+- Yosemite View Lodge: This sprawling, motel-style place has 336 rooms and suites and is the closest property to the park.
+It has two swimming pools and some rooms face the Merced River.
 Compare prices and read guest reviews of it at Tripadvisor.